hashicorp/terraform/website/source/docs/providers/aws/r/elastic_beanstalk_application_version.html.markdown

 Environment.

-~> **NOTE on Application Version Resource:**  When using the Application Version resource with multiple [Elastic Beanstalk Environments](elastic_beanstalk_environment.html) it is possible that an Elastic Beanstalk Environment may delete an Application Version while it is still in use by a different environment.
+~> **NOTE on Application Version Resource:**  When using the Application Version resource with multiple [Elastic Beanstalk Environments](elastic_beanstalk_environment.html) it is possible that an error may be returned when attempting to delete an Application Version while it is still in use by a different environment.
-This may cause unpredictable behavior in some Elastic Beanstalk Environments.
 To work around this you can:
 <ol>
 <li>Create each environment in a separate AWS account</li>
 <li>Create your `aws_elastic_beanstalk_application_version` resources with a unique names in your
-Elastic Beanstalk Application</li>
+Elastic Beanstalk Application.
+For example &lt;revision&gt;-&lt;environment&gt;.</li>
 </ol>

 ## Example Usage